hahahahaman/hahahahaman.github.io/blog/_drafts/why-assault-is-underreported.md

 estimated incidents of rape.
 That is ~0.235 arrests per incident, or ~23.5 arrests per 100 incidents.
 The 2013 arrests data also has 57,925 arrests for "Sex offenses (except rape and prostitution)," which probably includes statutory rape and other forms of sexual assault.

+The third statistic's claim is, "out of 100 rapes, 3 are referred to prosecutors," citing FBI, Uniform Crime Reports, Offenses Cleared Data: 2006-2010.

 Here are portions of definitions from the
 [FBI UCR offenses cleared data][fbi-clearances2013] :